Theodosius the Cenobiarch: Communal life, founding of future monastery

 Theodosius formed a small community of monks near Bethlehem, which later became the Monastery of St. Theodosius.
 The community grew rapidly, with monks of several cultures and languages, and became very well known for its work with the sick, elderly, and mentally impaired.
 When Theodosius' friend and countryman Sabbas was appointed archimandrite of all the isolated monks in Palestine by Patriarch Salustius of Jerusalem, Theodosius was made the leader of all those monks who lived in community.
 This is the origin of his being called "the Cenobiarch", which translates as chief of those living a life in common.

 Anti-miaphysitic stance and Maronite tradition

 Theodosius was a staunch opponent of Miaphysitism, which caused the Emperor Anastasius to remove him from office temporarily.

-A Maronite tradition has it that, when Theodosius was at the age of ninety, he was exiled by Emperor Anastasius, who was fighting Chalcedonian Orthodoxy, and took refuge in Lebanon where he established the monastery of Qannoubine ("common living") in Kadisha Valley.
+A Maronite tradition has it that, when Theodosius was at the age of ninety, he was exiled by Emperor Anastasius, who was fighting Chalcedonian Orthodoxy, and took refuge in Lebanon where he established the monastery of Qannoubine ("common living") in the Kadisha Valley.